Achievable logoAchievable logo

 About case 3:

 Dominant term analysis is most relevant for case 3.
-The limit can be +∞ or −∞ depending on what the expression simplifies to.
+The limit can be +∞ or −∞ depending on the signs of the leading terms.

 Examples